 The biggest part of your exit plan should be how you’re going to support yourself without your current job.
 That usually means finding a new job that pays enough to cover your bills and lets you build your savings.

 If you don’t like your job and know you want to find a new one, you need to spend time looking.
 It can be challenging, especially if you work long hours.
 I know firsthand what it feels like to come home from a long day and wanting to relax.
 The last thing you want to do is jump on a computer and start a job search.

 Job searches can take a while.
 Not to mention it’s tough to juggle a full-time job on top of endless applications, cover letters, resume rewrites, and attending interviews.
 The more quickly you get on it, though, the faster you can move on.
 If you need help finding something new, check out our the Best Job Sites to Tap Into.

-I cannot count the number of people I know who have gotten stuck in a job they hated but had a hard time making the time commitment for a job search and only ended up unhappy for a longer period of time.
+I cannot count the number of people I know who have gotten stuck in a job they hated.
+They were so busy they had a hard time making the time commitment for a job search.
+Which meant they ended up miserable for that much longer.

-While you’re searching for something new, it isn’t a bad idea to buddy up to your manager/ boss/ supervisor/ whoever is above you.
+While you’re searching for something new, it isn’t a bad idea to buddy up to your boss/ manager.
 (Assuming they aren’t the reason you’re leaving, of course).
-There is a solid chance that they’ll get the call when your new employer checks up on your background and previous places of work.
-It doesn’t hurt to have another person put in a good word for you.
+It doesn’t hurt to have them in your back pocket to put in a good word during the background check.

-Another good reason to have a plan before you leave your job is that resume gaps don’t look great to prospective employers.
-I’d hope that they will be a little easier on employment gaps after so many people lost their jobs during the pandemic, but it’s like they say, hope for the best while preparing for the worst.
+Another good reason to have a plan before you leave your job is that resume gaps don’t look great.
+Especially to prospective employers.
+I’d hope that they will be a little easier on employment gaps after the pandemic.
+It’s like they say though, hope for the best while preparing for the worst.